A General Framework for Bayes Structured Linear Models

 \section{The prior distribution}

-In this section, we introduce a prior distribution on the structured linear model.
+In this section, we introduce a prior distribution on the structured linear model (\ref{eq:SLMs}).
 The prior distribution has a two-step sampling procedure.
 First, we are going to sample a structure $Z$.
 Second, given $Z$, we sample the parameter $Q$.
 Let us first present the prior distribution on the parameter $Q\in\mathbb{R}^{\ell(\Z_{\tau})}$.
-We propose the elliptical Laplace distribution with density function proportion to $\exp\left(-\lambda\norm{\X_Z(Q)}\right)$.
-By direct calculation of the normalizing constant, the density function is
+We propose an elliptical Laplace distribution with density function proportion to $\exp\left(-\lambda\norm{\X_Z(Q)}\right)$.
+By direct calculations of its normalizing constant, the density function is

+A derivation of the normalizing constant with details is given in Section \ref{sec:ELD} of the supplement.
+Note that (\ref{eq:laplace}) is well-defined when $\det(\X_Z^T\X_Z)>0$.
 Recall that $\X_Z$ is understood as a matrix in $\mathbb{R}^{N\times\ell(\Z_{\tau})}$ whenever a matrix operation is applied.
 The elliptical Laplace distribution belongs to the elliptical family \citep{fang1990symmetric} with scatter matrix proportional to $(\X_Z^T\X_Z)^{-1}$.
-Compared with an i.i.d. distribution on $Q$, the density function (\ref{eq:laplace}) involves an extra factor $\frac{\Gamma(\ell(\Z_{\tau})/2)}{\Gamma(\ell(\Z_{\tau}))}$ in the normalizing constant.
+Compared with a product measure on $Q$, the density function (\ref{eq:laplace}) involves an extra factor $\frac{\Gamma(\ell(\Z_{\tau})/2)}{\Gamma(\ell(\Z_{\tau}))}$ in the normalizing constant.
 This factor needs to be corrected in the model selection step.